-- Project I due - Discussion: Latino/a/x Communities & Business, Economy - Submit two links to publications that provide insight to the above topic by noon.
+- Discussion: Latino/a/x Communities & Business, Economy - SUBMIT: Two links to publications that provide insight to the above topic.
 One link must be from a news article published within the last month. - READ: Reporting on Latino/a/x Communities Ch.
-10
+10 - NOTE: Three key takeaways for each chapter.